AbbasAboAhmed/SQL-Project1/README.md

 ## This is my frist project in SQL

-### This project is part from SQL for Data Analysis:
+### This project is part of SQL for Data Analysis course:
     Beginner MySQL Business Intelligence course from maven analytics[Udemy]
 ### The linke of the course:
    [link](https://www.udemy.com/course/mysql-for-data-analysis/)